apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_functions.rst

 Microsoft Azure Functions
 =========================

-The Azure Functions connection type enables the Azure Functions Integrations from Airflow.
+The Azure Functions connection type enables integrating with Azure Functions from Airflow.

 Authenticating to Azure Functions
 ---------------------------------